NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Beating.md

 * * *

-**Effect** You wave the card to conjure up dozens of violent ghostly figures; you cast [[Spells/Pernicious Poltergeist|Pernicious Poltergeist]], and the area of the spell is treated as difficult terrain in addition to its normal effects.
+**Effect** You wave the card to conjure up dozens of violent ghostly figures; you cast [[Pernicious Poltergeist|Pernicious Poltergeist]], and the area of the spell is treated as difficult terrain in addition to its normal effects.
 The rank of the spell is one-half your level, rounded down (minimum 6th level), and the save DC is your class DC or spell DC.

 Will check